 A Philological and Comparative Study (1393/18)

-In this study, I sought to trace the history of the entwined traditions in the story of Baal’s conflict with Mot, which is in the second part of the Baal cycle from Ugarit (KTU 1.4 VII 43-1.6).
-In light of the nature of the Baal cycle, the course of the study was divided into two unequal parts.
-The first, which, as the basis for the entire study, demands the bulk of the resources, focuses on each tradition separately in light of the Ugaritic and extra-Ugaritic sources.
-The second part, based on the findings in the first, is dedicated to the ways in which those traditions—which in part contrast and/or overlap with each other—have been woven into the final narrative as we have it today on tablets from Ugarit.
+In this study, I sought to trace the traditions embodied in the account of Baal’s conflict with Mot, which consists of the second part of the Ugaritic Baal cycle (KTU 1.4 VII 43-1.6).
+The study was divided into two asymmetrical parts.
+The first, which, as the basis for the entire study, demands the bulk of the resources, focuses on each tradition separately in light of Ugaritic and extra-Ugaritic sources.
+The second part, based on the findings in the first, is dedicated to the ways in which those traditions—which occasionally contrast and/or overlap with each other—have been woven into the final Ugaritic narrative we currently extant.

-In the first 2/3 of the grant period (which is to come to an end in the fall of 2021), I therefore focused on the first part of the research, the examination of the distinct traditions comprised by the second half of the Baal cycle.
-I have publicized the results of that research in a number of articles and conference presentations.
-In the remaining third until the conclusion of the grant, I intend to continue to the second part of the research, the examination of how the various traditions were women into the story of Baal’s conflict with Mot as it is extant today.
-This part, which is based on the first, broad phase of the study and includes two additional traditions I had examined in earlier years (the revival of Mot and the rise and fall of Athtar, which had been published earlier—2014 and 2019, respectively), is scheduled to appear as a separate monograph.
+In the first 2/3 of the grant period (which is to come to an end in the fall of 2021), I therefore concentrated on the first part of the research, i.e., on the examination of the distinct traditions comprised by the second half of the Baal cycle.
+The results were publicized in several articles and conference presentations (see below).
+In the remaining period, I intend to continue to the second part of the research.
+This part, which is based on the first, broad phase of the study and includes two additional traditions I had examined previously (the resurrection of Mot [published in 2019] and the rise and fall of Athtar [published in 2014]), is scheduled to appear as a separate monograph.

-It can also be noted that exploring the topic of the struggle between Baal and Mot in Ugaritic literature led to the uncovering of a unique component of the wisdom literature that was studied in the scribal academies at Ugarit.
-An article on this topic has been accepted for publication.
-In addition, as a result of my work with the second half of the Baal cycle, I was invited to join the research group on “Stratifikationsanalysen mythischer Stoffe und Texte in der Antike” headed by Prof. Dr. Annette Zgoll (of the University of Göttingen in Germany), to contribute on the topic of “The Formation of the Traditions Embedded in the Ugaritic Myth of Baal’s Conflict with Mot and their Traces in Later Syro-Lavantine Texts (Biblical, Phoenico-Punic, Graeco-Roman and Patristic Literature): A Philological and Comparative Mythological Study.”
+It is worth noting that exploring the topic of the struggle between Baal and Mot led me further to the discovery of a unique component of the Babylonian wisdom literature that was studied in the scribal school at Ugarit.
+An article on this topic has been accepted for publication (below, B3).
+In addition, as a result of my survey regarding the second half of the Baal cycle, I was invited to join the research group “Stratifikationsanalysen mythischer Stoffe und Texte in der Antike” headed by Prof. Dr. Annette Zgoll (of the University of Göttingen in Germany), to contribute on the topic of “The Formation of the Traditions Embedded in the Ugaritic Myth of Baal’s Conflict with Mot and their Traces in Later Syro-Lavantine Texts (Biblical, Phoenico-Punic, Graeco-Roman and Patristic Literature): A Philological and Comparative Mythological Study.”

 Budget